-Second, I want to continue watching what I’m doing when my mind pauses my physical vessel.
+Second, I want to continue watching what I’m doing when my physical vessel is on overnight pause mode.

 – EXPERIMENT #4: Be among the lucid

-Write in your journal in bed describing the dream you will experience the moment you fall asleep where you lay.
+In bed, write in your journal describing the dream you will experience the moment you fall asleep where you lay.

-Put the pages down while imprinting your thoughts before you drift.
+Put the pages down while repeating and imprinting those thoughts as you drift.